Nishan-Vivek/High-Availability-WebApp-Project/README.md

 Clone or download the project GIT repo to your AWS CLI workstation.

 ***In the Repo***
 hawp.yml - Main CloudFormation Template
 hawp.json - Parameters file
-create.sh - Helper script to create stack. update.sh - Helper script to update stack.
+create.sh - Helper script to create stack
+update.sh - Helper script to update stack
 README.md - This document
-/documentation - Additional documents and diagrams /website - Source files for the web app
+/documentation - Additional documents and diagrams
+/website - Source files for the web app

 ### Setup S3 Bucket and Parameter Store